 The Torah does not provide a way for a female or male slave from a foreign land to enter into a temporary forced labor contract.
 The section devoted to the acquisition and treatment of indentured servants, Exodus 21, is only applicable to Hebrews.

 Many passages in the Bible give instruction on how to treat non-Jews very differently and much more harshly.
-A wide range of these text excerpts are included in this article.
 Let us consider several definitions of “race” to make sure that my charge of racism against various biblical laws and commands is justified:

 each of the major groupings into which humankind is considered (in various theories or contexts) to be divided on the basis of physical characteristics or shared ancestry